State / Territory Benefits - California

 - Persons from the National Guard or National Guard Reserve who are called into active service as part of the Armed Forces of the United States may also qualify for the Veterans' Exemption.

-Eligibility: A qualifying disabled Veteran, or the unmarried surviving spouse of the Veteran, may claim either of the following benefits on his or her principal place of residence:
+Eligibility: A qualifying disabled Veteran who, due to a service-connected injury or disease, has been rated 100% disabled or is being compensated at the 100% rate due to unemployability, or the unmarried surviving Spouse of the Veteran, may claim either of the following benefits on his or her principal place of residence: